-HCM is the most common heart disease in cats.
-Hypertrophy refers to the enlargement of an organ, in this case the thickening of the heart muscle.
-Cardiomyopathy refers to a heart muscle disease.
-As a result of the thickening of the heart muscle, the heart can no longer fill itself sufficiently with blood and cannot pump enough blood into the body's circulation.
-This leads to a backflow of blood into the pulmonary circulation, which in advanced stages can lead to water retention and shortness of breath.
+As a result of the thickening of the heart muscle, the heart can no longer fill sufficiently with blood and can no longer pump enough blood into the systemic circulation.
+This leads to a backflow of blood into the pulmonary circulation, which in advanced stages can result in fluid retention and shortness of breath.

-Due to the initially very inconspicuous symptoms and the fact that cats in their current living conditions are not usually observed under stress (e.g. when hunting), the disease often remains undetected for a long time.
+Because the symptoms are initially very subtle and because cats in modern households are rarely observed under physical stress—such as while hunting—the disease often goes undiagnosed for a long time.
 It is not uncommon for some cats to suffer sudden cardiac death without any prior signs of illness.

-If the disease progresses slowly, relatively sudden symptoms such as loss of appetite, fatigue, decreased playfulness, bluish mucous membranes, and, above all, shortness of breath may occur.
-Unlike in humans and dogs, coughing is very rare in cats as a result of heart disease.
+If the disease progresses slowly, symptoms such as loss of appetite, fatigue, decreased interest in play, bluish mucous membranes, and, above all, shortness of breath may appear relatively suddenly.
+Unlike in humans and dogs, coughing occurs very rarely in cats as a result of heart disease.

-In the course of HCM, thromboembolism (the passage of a blood clot) can occur relatively frequently in cats due to blood clots being washed out of the left atrium.
-Sudden paralysis of one or both hind legs or one front leg with the cat showing clear signs of pain can be a typical symptom of aortic thrombosis (a blood clot blocking the aorta).
-A thromboembolism is an acute emergency that requires immediate treatment.
+In the course of HCM, thromboembolism (i.e., blockage of a blood vessel by a blood clot) occurs relatively frequently in cats due to blood clots being dislodged from the left atrium.
+Sudden paralysis of one or both hind legs or one front leg, accompanied by obvious signs of pain in the cat, can be a typical symptom of aortic thrombosis (a blood clot blocking the aorta).
+A thromboembolism is a medical emergency that requires immediate treatment.

-Nowadays, veterinary medicine is also divided into many specialist areas.
-If you suspect that your cat has heart problems, it is advisable to take them to a vet who specializes in heart disease, known as a cardiologist.
-You can, of course, visit your regular vet first and ask them to refer you to a specialist.
-In most cases, the specialist practice or clinic will have all the necessary examination methods and equipment.
+Veterinary medicine is also divided into many specialized fields these days.
+If you suspect that your cat is suffering from heart problems, it makes sense to take them to a veterinarian who specializes in heart disease—a so-called cardiologist.
+Of course, you can also start by visiting your regular veterinarian and asking them to refer you to a specialist.
+In most cases, the specialized practice or clinic has all the necessary examination methods and equipment.

-The cardiologist will, of course, perform a general examination, but also a special heart examination.
+The cardiologist will, of course, perform a general examination, but also a specific cardiac examination.
 They will listen to the heart and lungs with a stethoscope.
-This will allow them to make some initial findings, although many cats with HCM do not show any abnormalities.
-Conversely, some healthy cats have a heart murmur without suffering from any disease.
-An electrocardiogram (a recording of the heart's electrical activity) also does not usually provide clear evidence.
+This allows them to gather initial findings, although many cats with HCM show no abnormalities at all.
+Conversely, some healthy cats also have a heart murmur without suffering from any disease.
+An electrocardiogram (ECG, a recording of the heart’s electrical activity; see the corresponding article) usually does not provide clear indications either.

-A blood test can be used to determine heart-specific values, the levels of which provide information about the likelihood of HCM.
-An X-ray examination can determine the size and shape of the heart and lungs and detect any fluid accumulation in the lungs (pulmonary edema) and chest cavity (pleural effusion).
+A blood test can determine heart-specific values, the levels of which provide information about the likelihood of HCM.
+An X-ray examination can determine the size and shape of the heart and lungs and detect any fluid accumulation in the lungs (known as pulmonary edema) and in the chest cavity (known as pleural effusion).

-However, the only reliable method of detection remains an ultrasound examination of the heart, which can show and determine the exact thickness of the heart muscle, the function of the heart valves, and the blood flow.
-Blood clots can also be detected at an early stage using ultrasound, allowing treatment to be started promptly to prevent thrombosis.
+The only reliable diagnostic method remains echocardiography (= ultrasound examination of the heart, see relevant article), which allows the exact thickness of the heart muscle, the function of the heart valves, and blood flow to be visualized and determined.
+Blood clots can also be detected by ultrasound even in the early stages, allowing for prompt initiation of treatment to prevent thrombosis.

-The treatment depends on when the disease is diagnosed and how far it has progressed.
-If HCM is diagnosed early and there are no symptoms, the vet will decide on a case-by-case basis whether and how to start medication.
-This depends on the heart rate and the ultrasound findings.
+Treatment depends on the timing of the diagnosis and the stage of the disease.
+In cases of HCM diagnosed early on without symptoms, the veterinarian will decide on a case-by-case basis whether and how to initiate drug therapy.
+This depends on the heart rate and the corresponding ultrasound findings.

-If HCM is only detected at an advanced stage with existing pulmonary edema or chest cavity effusion, the patient must be treated to prevent the symptoms from worsening.
-Depending on the severity, diuretics, circulation-stabilizing or heart-strengthening medications are used.
-In life-threatening conditions, the affected cats must be treated in a clinic.
+If HCM is not detected until an advanced stage with existing pulmonary edema or pleural effusion, the affected cat must be treated to prevent the symptoms from worsening.
+Depending on the severity, diuretics, circulatory stabilizers, or cardiac stimulants may be administered.
+In life-threatening conditions, these cats must be hospitalized for treatment.

-The prognosis for HCM depends on the breed, the time of diagnosis, the severity of the disease, and the response to possible treatment.
-Some breeds, such as Maine Coons, develop HCM earlier and more severely and have a higher risk of sudden cardiac death than other breeds.
-The occurrence of thromboembolism (blood clots) significantly worsens the prognosis, as relapses are possible even after successful treatment.
-If HCM is diagnosed at an early stage, the prognosis for the affected cats is good.
+The prognosis for HCM depends on the breed, the timing of the diagnosis, the severity of the disease, and the response to treatment.
+Some breeds, such as the Maine Coon, develop HCM earlier and more severely and are at a higher risk of sudden cardiac death than other breeds.
+The occurrence of thromboembolism significantly worsens the prognosis, as relapses are possible even after successful treatment.
+If HCM is diagnosed in its early stages, the prognosis for the affected cats’ future quality of life is good.

-The occurrence of heart muscle disease cannot be completely prevented in cats.
-However, regular heart ultrasound checks by a veterinary cardiologist can ensure that changes are detected and treated at an early stage, especially in breeds at risk.
-Some of the affected breeding associations already require such examinations before breeding.
+It is not possible to completely prevent heart disease in cats.
+However, especially in high-risk breeds, regular cardiac ultrasound examinations performed by a veterinary cardiologist can ensure that changes are detected and treated early.
+Some of the affected breeding associations already require such examinations before a cat is used for breeding.

 What child doesn't dream of having their own pony?
 Many little horse fans beg for one for years.
 But our little ones don't really know what it means to get a pony and take on such a big responsibility.
 They just see themselves galloping carefree over hill and dale with their four-legged friend.